actframework/act-doc/en/configuration.md

 **Note** this is about how to consume configuration defined in application code.
 Framework or plugins has their internal logic to process configurations.

-ActFramework provides varieties of way for application to consume it's configuration settings.
+ActFramework provides different ways for application to consume it's configuration settings.
 Suppose we have the following configuration properties defined:

 ```
 myconf.foo.bar=60*30